happykhan/microreact-cookbook/docs/index.md

     Microreact can be installed behind your firewall to enable you to visualise sensitive data safely.
     To request a quote for the supported, Docker-packaged instance, please email microreact(at)cgps.group.

-[^1]: Dudas G et al. Virus genomes reveal factors that spread and sustained the Ebola epidemic. *Nature*.
-2017 Apr 20;544(7650):309-315. doi: [10.1038/nature22040](http://dx.doi.org/10.1038/nature22040)

-## How to use this cookbook

-The best way to use this cookbook is to browse the various recipes listed on the right, and try to recreate them yourself with the example data provided.
-These will hopefully provide inspiration for possible visualisations you can create with your own data.

-If you have never used Microreact before, please start with the recipe, [Microreact classic - uploading data](./basic-upload.md)

 ## License

 Unless otherwise stated, content presented here is under a [CC BY-SA 4.0 licence](https://creativecommons.org/licenses/by-sa/4.0/), which basically means you are free to: